peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * System.InvalidOperationException:
 This object's type is not a text string (for the purposes of this method, infinity and not-a-number values, but not  `CBORObject.Null` , are considered numbers).
 To check the CBOR object for null before conversion, use the following idiom (originally written in C# for the.NET version):  `(cbor == null || cbor.IsNull) ? null :
             cbor.AsString()` .

-<a id="AsUInt16"></a>
-### AsUInt16

-    public ushort AsUInt16();

-<b>Deprecated.</b> Instead, use the following: (cbor.AsNumber().ToUInt16Checked()), or .ToObject&lt;ushort&gt;().

-<b>This API is not CLS-compliant.</b>

-Converts this object to a 16-bit unsigned integer after discarding any fractional part, if any, from its value.

-<b>Return Value:</b>

-A 16-bit unsigned integer.

-<b>Exceptions:</b>

- * System.InvalidOperationException:
-This object does not represent a number (for this purpose, infinities and not-a-number or NaN values, but not CBORObject.Null, are considered numbers).

- * System.OverflowException:
-This object's value, if converted to an integer by discarding its fractional part, is outside the range of a 16-bit unsigned integer.

-<a id="AsUInt32"></a>
-### AsUInt32

-    public uint AsUInt32();

-<b>Deprecated.</b> Instead, use the following: (cbor.AsNumber().ToUInt32Checked()), or .ToObject&lt;uint&gt;().

-<b>This API is not CLS-compliant.</b>

-Converts this object to a 32-bit unsigned integer after discarding any fractional part, if any, from its value.

-<b>Return Value:</b>

-A 32-bit unsigned integer.

-<b>Exceptions:</b>

- * System.InvalidOperationException:
-This object does not represent a number (for this purpose, infinities and not-a-number or NaN values, but not CBORObject.Null, are considered numbers).

- * System.OverflowException:
-This object's value, if converted to an integer by discarding its fractional part, is outside the range of a 32-bit unsigned integer.

-<a id="AsUInt64"></a>
-### AsUInt64

-    public ulong AsUInt64();

-<b>Deprecated.</b> Instead, use the following: (cbor.AsNumber().ToUInt64Checked()), or .ToObject&lt;ulong&gt;().

-<b>This API is not CLS-compliant.</b>

-Converts this object to a 64-bit unsigned integer after discarding any fractional part, if any, from its value.

-<b>Return Value:</b>

-A 64-bit unsigned integer.

-<b>Exceptions:</b>

- * System.InvalidOperationException:
-This object does not represent a number (for this purpose, infinities and not-a-number or NaN values, but not CBORObject.Null, are considered numbers).

- * System.OverflowException:
-This object's value, if converted to an integer by discarding its fractional part, is outside the range of a 64-bit unsigned integer.

 <a id="AtJSONPointer_string"></a>
 ### AtJSONPointer